 HomeServices of America operates a massive business, and its well-defined, consistently executed management style may be the key to the company's success.

 Editor's note: Since 2006, the Swanepoel Trends Report has provided in-depth research and analysis to help leaders understand the forces shaping residential real estate.
 This exclusive series of excerpts highlights each trend featured in the 2023 report.

 Inside the Nation's Largest Most Profitable Brokerage Company: HomeServices of America, established in 1998, operates a massive brokerage and franchise business — but it does so quietly, with characteristic Midwestern practicality.
 One key to its success?
 A well-defined management style.
 This excerpt offers a glimpse into HSoA's leadership and management philosophy.

 Management Philosophy and Structure

-HSA's current management formula stems from Blefari, who came to HSA in 2014 when it acquired the large Silicon Valley-based brokerage Intero Real Estate — which he co- founded and led as CEO.
+HSoA's current management formula stems from Blefari, who came to HSoA in 2014 when it acquired the large Silicon Valley-based brokerage Intero Real Estate — which he co- founded and led as CEO.
 As part of the acquisition, Blefari became CEO of HSF Affiliates in 2015.

 The Blefari Way